 Think Before You Click!

-Use HTTPS.
+Double-check the URL!
 The URL for a website will tell you whether you are browsing securely or not.
-Just check to see if it begins with http or https.
+Check to see if it begins with http or https.
 Https means you are accessing the site on a secure connection.

 - Never open an email attachment that you aren't expecting, even if it looks like it comes from someone you know.
 If it asks for personal information or requires you to click on an email link to login, it's usually a scam.

 - Email spam is often harmless, but some spammers disguise messages to look like legitimate email.
 You should never download attachments from unfamiliar sources or send passwords over email.

 - Remember that organizations such as PayPal or your bank will never ask for account numbers, passwords, or other sensitive information over email.

 Malware is malicious software that hinders your computer's performance and may be installed without your knowledge.
 It is generally difficult to remove from your computer.